 When the Ladybird Books for Grown Ups came along, their success took everyone by surprise.
 The books use irony and self-deprecating humour but the language, although updated for a ‘grown-up’ audience, generally stays true to the tone and language of the original children’s books.
 Furthermore the writers by and large stuck to their decision only to re-purposing original Ladybird artwork in each book and not to edit or adapt it.
 And in doing so they made Ladybird cool again.

 They made it ok for an adult to pick up a book that looks and feels like an old Ladybird Book and do something other than sigh and reminisce.
 Today the adult can pick the book up and smile or laugh or nod (or sneer or get a bit cross and put it down quickly).
 The name Ladybird on a book can now evoke curiosity, opinion or any grown-up response – and it’s OK.

 But the joke can’t last forever.
 So now that Ladybird is relevant again, how best to use this momentum?
 The publisher has come to the only conclusion I think they could have done: take the idea of Ladybird Books for Grown Ups and make new books designed to educate and inform.

 Choose properly grown-up, substantial topics and combine them with the format and brand-familiarity of a vintage Ladybird.
 The original format of a Ladybird Book requires 50 pages with the text starting on page 4 and each text page faced with a full-page, original colour illustration.
 Give a matt finish to the cover and a 1960s-style Ladybird logo and you should be able to combine the retro-appeal that first induced customers to pick up and flick through the pastiche books with a limitless list of possible future titles.

-I don’t know if these books will be successful but I hope they are and I’ve glad the company has tried this.
+I don’t know if these Ladybird Experts will be successful but I hope they are and I’ve glad the company has tried this.